geometalab/MSE-Database-Seminar-Triple-Stores/README.md

 ### Additional
-With the store_data.py script you are able to import the TripleStoreFiles (.nt) direct into postgres.
-(The recommended way is to us the sql dump files)
+With the store_data.py script you are able to import the Triple Store Files (.nt) direct into PostgreSQL.
+(The recommended way is to use the SQL dump files).
-To import the data run the store_data.py (this could take awhile) ``python3 store_data.py``
+To import the data, run the store_data.py (this could take a while): ``python3 store_data.py``